dojosource/dojo/readme.txt

 = Why am I not seeing the member page at /members? =

-Make sure your permalinks settings at Settings -> Permalinks are not set to, "Plain".
+Make sure your permalinks settings at Settings -> Permalinks are **NOT** set to, "Plain".

 = How do I get the free Invoices add-on from Dojo Source? =